moorepants/application-materials/research-statement.rst

 Much of my prior research has focused on the problem of control identification in human balance where I have attempted to answer this question:

-   Given the simultaneous measurements of the human/environment interface forces and/or internal system forces and kinematics of motion, what is the casual relationship from sensing to actuation in human motion?
+   Given the simultaneous measurements of the kinematics of human motion and optionally human/environment interface and internal system forces, what is the casual relationship from sensing to actuation in human motion?

-My graduate work focused on understanding the control mechanisms humans use while balancing on a bicycle, a surprisingly dynamically complex machine [Meijaard2007]_.
-The bicycle acts as an intermediary between the environment that must be manipulated by the human primarily through the authority of steering input and/or supplemented by less-authoritative "body language".
-I began by applying principal component analysis to hours of motion capture data during steady state bicycling, which identified dominant motion patterns and exposed subtle leg motions used for extreme balance [Moore2009a]_, [Moore2011c]_.
-We further confirmed this behavior with video analysis in more natural bicycling around a city and on a treadmill [Kooijman2009]_.
-Following those initial experiments, I developed an instrumented bicycle, capable of accurately measuring the full dynamic state of the rider-vehicle system [Moore2012]_ [Moore2013]_ and collected hours of data during responses to lateral perturbations in path tracking tasks.
-Using a manual control based theoretic controller [Hess2012]_ and data driven parameter estimation, I identified a set of controllers that explained the dominant rider perturbation linear response behavior [Moore2012]_, which was used to characterized a general controller that was able to mimic human behavior for a broader set of control tasks.
-This was expanded further with other theoretic controller structures [Schwab2012a]_ [Schwab2012]_ [Schwab2013]_ and also applied to aircraft control identification [Hess2013]_.
+My graduate work focused on understanding the control mechanisms humans use while balancing on a bicycle.
+Because the bicycle is a dynamically complex vehicle [Astrom2005]_ [Meijaard2007]_ [Moore2007]_ [Moore2008]_ that acts as an intermediary between the human and the environment it is a powerful platform for understanding balance.

+I began by applying principal component analysis to a large collection of motion capture data during steady state bicycling on a treadmill, which identified dominant motion patterns and exposed subtle leg motions used for balance at extreme cases [Moore2009a]_, [Moore2011c]_.
+We further confirmed this behavior with video analysis of more natural bicycling behavior around a city and on a treadmill [Kooijman2009]_.
+Following those initial experiments, I developed an instrumented bicycle, capable of accurately measuring the full dynamic state of the rider-vehicle system [Moore2012]_ [Moore2013]_ and collected copious amounts of data during responses to lateral perturbations in path tracking tasks.
+Using a manual control based theoretic controller [Hess2012]_ and data driven parameter estimation, I identified a set of controllers that explained the dominant rider perturbation linear response behavior [Moore2012]_, which was used to characterize a general controller that was able to mimic human behavior for a broader set of control tasks.
+This was expanded further with other theoretic controller structures for bicycling [Schwab2012a]_ [Schwab2012]_ [Schwab2013]_ and also applied to aircraft control identification [Hess2013]_.

-The work on bicycle balance control identification lead into my postdoctoral work focused on the development of controllers that could be used in lower extremity exoskeletons designed to help paraplegics walk again.
-In particular I targeted the Parker Hannifin Indego Exoskeleton.
-My goal was to provide natural gait and unassisted balance for these devices, something they are still lacking to this day.
-Utilizing an actuated dual-force plate treadmill coupled with full body kinematic tracking I collected hours of walking data from both normal walking and longitudinally perturbed walking, publishing the data as one of the first data papers in the field [Moore2015b]_ and demonstrating the effectiveness of the belt perturbation method.
-I used this data with a direct gait cycle scheduled feedback identification technique to identify possible closed loop controllers [Moore2013c]_ [Moore2014a]_ [Moore2014c]_.
-The inability to test the robustness of these controllers led to the development of an indirect identification technique based on parameter estimation with direct collocation.
+The work on bicycle balance control identification lead into postdoctoral work focused on developing controllers for lower extremity exoskeletons designed to assist paraplegic individuals in walking.
+We partnered with Parker Hannifin Corporation and targeted their Indego Exoskeleton.
+My goal was to provide natural gait and unassisted balance for these devices, something that is still lacking to this day.
+Utilizing an actuated dual-force plate treadmill coupled with full body kinematic tracking, I collected large quantities of walking data from both normal walking and longitudinally perturbed walking.
+I published the data as one of the first data papers in the field [Moore2015b]_ and demonstrated the effectiveness of the treadmill belt perturbation method.
+I used this data with a direct gait cycle gain scheduled feedback identification technique to identify possible closed loop controllers [Moore2013c]_ [Moore2014a]_ [Moore2014c]_.
+This work led to the development of an indirect identification technique based on parameter estimation with direct collocation to enable simulated validation of the controllers.
 Direct collocation gave us the computational speed to discretely simulate hours of data.
 Starting with a simpler problem, I developed methods with data derived from human perturbed standing data.
 The techniques led to orders of magnitude of improvement in computation speed and control identification strictly from kinematic data [Moore2014e]_ [Moore2015]_.

-Since moving into a teaching faculty position at UC Davis my research work has declined, but I have mentored and led a number of sensing, instrumentation, and robotics projects that build on the prior research with various local companies and undergraduate students.
+Since moving into a teaching faculty position at UC Davis I have mentored and led a number of sensing, instrumentation, and robotics projects that build on the prior research with various local companies and undergraduate students.
 We have developed an adaptive mouth-based control for an electric tricycle which is ALS and quadriplegic friendly with Outrider USA and Disability Reports.
 This past year my students developed a powered cable driven hand prostheses for partial upper body paralysis with Ekso Bionics.
-We have developed a wireless boot for measuring ground reaction forces for horse trotting in the field that I would like to develop for human walking.
-I also mentor a group that developed a robot to tie a shoe; one of the more complex tasks our human hands perform.
-Lastly, I have developed a desktop balancing robot that will be used to validate the indirect identification methods I developed during my postdoctoral work.
+With SRE Engineering we have developed a wireless boot for measuring ground reaction forces for horse trotting in non-laboratory settings that I would like to apply to human walking.
+I also mentored a group of students that developed a robot to tie a shoe, one of the more complex tasks human hands perform.
+Lastly, I have developed a desktop balancing robot that will be used to validate the indirect identification methods for standing balance that I mentioned above.
 My current projects can be viewed on my lab website: http://mechmotum.github.io.

 All of my research relies heavily on open source computational data analysis and simulation tools, much of which I have developed and published.
 Most notably, I am a core developer of SymPy [SymPyDevelopmentTeam2006]_, a computer algebra system, and the maintainer of the classical mechanics package [Gede2013]_.
-Our 2017 paper [Meuer2017]_ on the 11 year old software already has over 100 citations, along with thousands of users and hundreds of contributors making it one of the most popular packages in the Scientific Python ecosystem.
-Additionally, I have developed a suite of bicycle dynamics related software packages [Moore2010b]_ [Moore2011d]_ [Moore2011a]_ [Moore2011e]_ and dynamics/biomechanics packages [Dembia2011]_ [Moore2011]_ [Moore2011b]_ [Moore2013b]_ [Moore2017b]_ [Moore2018a]_.
-Recently I have published a package for general purpose trajectory optimization and parameter estimation [Moore2018]_.
+Our 2017 paper [Meurer2017]_ on the 11 year old software has over 100 citations, along with thousands of users and hundreds of contributors making it one of the most popular packages in the Scientific Python ecosystem.
+Additionally, I have developed a suite of bicycle dynamics related software packages [Moore2010b]_ [Moore2011d]_ [Moore2011a]_ [Moore2011e]_ and dynamics/biomechanics packages [Dembia2011]_ [Moore2011]_ [Moore2011b]_
+[Moore2013b]_ [Moore2017b]_ [Moore2018a]_.
+Recently I have published a package
+for general purpose trajectory optimization and parameter estimation [Moore2018]_ and ski jump design [Moore2018a]_.

 My Plans in Human Motion & Control at UC Davis
 ==============================================